Live streaming is the delivery of video or audio data to an audience over the Internet as the data is created.

 Serving a live stream from a cache seems like a contradiction: If the stream is live, how can saving it and delivering it a few seconds later be faster?
 While it's true that a cached live stream will lag behind real-time, this is still faster than going all the way to the origin server.
 The round trip would take so long that the stream would fall even further behind.
 With CDN caching, users experience minimal lag time.

 The Cloudflare CDN uses a technique called concurrent streaming acceleration to speed up live stream delivery.
-Other streams cannot serve a video segment to more than one user until the segment is completely saved in the cache.
+Some CDNs cannot serve a video segment to more than one user until the segment is completely saved in the cache.
 The Cloudflare CDN, however, is able to serve these segments directly to multiple viewers at once as they are loading, cutting out precious seconds of wait time for the users.
 Learn more about concurrent streaming acceleration.